aminem0/dwc-owl-rdf/README.md

 }
 ```

 Where http://purl.obolibrary.org/obo/PATO_0000384 is an IRI that corresponds to a specific PATO (Phenotype And Trait Ontology) term, in this case `male`.
-Consideration of a persistent IRI safegards against the previously mentionned issues, as it is a language-independent way to refer to the same concept.
+Consideration of a persistent IRI safeguards against the previously mentionned issues, as it is a language-independent way to refer to the same concept.

 Furthermore, the regex-based query has a glaring problem that can potentially slip by unnoticed.
 The pattern `\\bmale\\b` will blindly look for the word `male`, anywhere in the occurrence remarks.
 Therefore, the WRONG results can be returned for reasons other than what the researcher intended.
-For example, the following `dwc:occurrenceRemarks` will still be a match: `occurrence of a male Lasioglossus on a female flower of Diospyros kaki`.
+For example, the following `dwc:occurrenceRemarks` will still be a match: `occurrence of a male Lasioglossus on a female Diospyros kaki`.
 This is because the regex just blindly looks for the string `male` in the string, regardless of whether it relates to the pollinator or to the plant.
 In contrast, the semantically-aware query will successfully retrieve the desired data, because it has connected the data in a semantically meaningful way.

 Simple text-based querying introduces both false positives (matching the right word in the wrong semantic context) and false negatives (missing valid records due to language, script, or capitalization differences).
 Therefore, more efforts should be made towards making biodiversity data machine-readable and in an ontologically sound manner.